slimshady19/M1_QuizGame_Game/1_Requirements/README.md

 # SWOT:
 Strength
-This quiz is very easy and user friendly to play.
+This quiz is very easy and user friendly to play

 Weakness
 It Has limited questions only